Velrok/static-web-gen/content/blog/2021-06-26-command-line-tool-renaissance.markdown

 be used without a mouse.

 **[neovim](https://neovim.io)**
-Replaces vim.
+Replaces _vim_.
 Ships with lua scripting support, integrated LSP interface (from 0.5.0+), lot of fast and async plugins.

 **[rg](https://github.com/BurntSushi/ripgrep)**